-Doxorubicin Injection must be handled with care.
+Doxorubicin must be handled with care.
 If contact with the skin occurs, wash thoroughly with soap and water.
 The product contains no antimicrobial preservative.
 The single dose vials should be used in one patient on one occasion only.
 Discard any residue.
-The solution is to be stored under refrigeration ( $2^{\circ}C$ to $8^{\circ}C$ ) and should be protected from light and retained in the carton until time of use.
+The solution is to be stored under refrigeration (2°C to 8°C) and should be protected from sunlight and retained in the carton until time of use.

-Storage of Doxorubicin Injection at refrigerated conditions can result in the formation of a gelled product.
-This gelled product will return to a slightly viscous to mobile solution after two to a maximum of four hours equilibration at room temperature ( $15^{\circ}$ C to $25^{\circ}$ C).
+Storage of Doxorubicin at refrigerated conditions can result in the formation of a gelled product.
+This gelled product will return to a slightly viscous to mobile solution after two to a maximum of four hours equilibration at room temperature $(15^{\circ}C \text{ to } 25^{\circ}C)$.

-It is recommended that Doxorubicin Injection be slowly administered into the tubing of a freely running intravenous infusion of Sodium Chloride Injection or 5% Glucose Injection.
+It is recommended that doxorubicin be slowly administered into the tubing of a freely running intravenous infusion of Sodium Chloride Injection U.S.P. or 5% Glucose Injection U.S.P.
 The tubing should be attached to a butterfly needle inserted preferably into a large vein.
 The rate of administration is dependent on the size of the vein and the dosage.
 However, the dose should be administered in not less than 3-5 minutes.
 A direct push injection is not recommended due to the risk of extravasation, which may occur even in the presence of adequate blood return upon needle aspiration.